FAQs for Families & Small Businesses During the Coronavirus Outbreak

 Yes.
 There is no earned income requirement to be eligible for a rebate, but non-filers may need to take additional steps to receive their rebates.
 The Social Security Administration will share information for Social Security (Old-Age, Survivors, and Disability Insurance) beneficiaries with IRS to help ensure these beneficiaries receive a payment.
-The IRS will conduct a public awareness campaign to reach other non-filers and provide them with information on how they can access rebates.

 If I'm a college student, am I eligible for a rebate?